Biokes/Hardhat-version-3-Guide/README.md

 ### Congrats 🎉🎉
-you have successfully verified your contract you can check the scan
+you have successfully verified your contract you can check the network explorer

-### Proudly sponsored by WAGMI.